openhwgroup/programs/Project-Descriptions-and-Plans/CV64A60AX/CV64A60AX_PC.md

  - AXI-4 64-bit interface

 ## OpenHW Members/Participants committed to participate
+10xEngineers
+ETH eXpect
+Thales

 ## Principal responsible of verification
-Tanuj Khandelwal (CEA List, Grenoble) ?
+Tanuj Khandelwal (CEA List, Grenoble)

 Support of Thales is expected in some way.
 Additional participation for specification and verification plan